emako/ComputedConverters.NET/README.md

 #### 3.4 ComputedConverter

-Converters can also be created independently of the QuickConverter binding extensions.
+Converters can also be created independently of the ComputedConverter binding extensions.
 This allows an extra level of flexibility.
 The following is an example of this:

 ```xaml
 <Control Width="{Binding Data, Converter={c:ComputedConverter '$P * 10', ConvertBack='$value * 0.1'}}" />